LMMS/lmms/ISSUE_TEMPLATE.md

 Issues are used for 3 purposes, feature requests, bug documentation, and even development related conversations.

-For **bugs**, you need these pieces of information:
+Bug Template:

-1. Expected behavior
+Expected behavior:

+Steps to reproduce:
-2. Steps to reproduce.
-A screenshot of the error.
-And a screen recording.
+A screenshot of the error and a screen recording if possible.
-3. What OS were you using?
-4. Debug log attached(if possible)

-For **feature requests**, add as much of these details as possible:
-Why? and summary of What?
-Why should we add this feature?
-What benefits will it add?

-Detailed What?
-Description: What does your new feature do?
+OS Version:

+LMMS Version:

+Feature Request Template:

+Note: Ask discord in #support

+Feature Description:

-Schematics: Can you diagram anything?
+Schematics:
-Concept art: If your feature

-How?
-What steps can be taken to implement this code?
-Are you coding this code?
-Are you creating this code?

-For **conversations**, it's really simple:
-Just write your topic down, subject in the title ect.
-The only conversations that should be done via the Issues if it deals with development.

-Example appropriate topics:
-* Documentation
-* Programming Practice
-* Framework
-* Paradigm
-* ect.
+(if your feature involves a new GUI or GUI change)

+Implementation Plan:
+(If possible), ways to implement code-wise.

 In general, most conversations should take place in the IRC Channel except in rare cases.
 IRC: